LonamiWebs/Telethon/client/doc/basic/installation.rst

 .. code-block:: shell

-    python -m pip install --upgrade telethon
+    python -m pip install --upgrade "telethon~=2.0"

 Be sure to use lock-files if your project!
-The above is just a quick way to get started and install Telethon globally.
+The above is just a quick way to get started and install a `v2-compatible <https://peps.python.org/pep-0440/#compatible-release>`_ Telethon globally.

 Installing development versions